Welcome to the Grandin Village Business, Retail & Shopping District!

 The Grandin Chillage

-On select Fridays April to October visitors spend an evening enjoying live music, craft brews, wine, sangria, kettle popcorn and local food truck offerings in the special ambience of our beautiful village.
-All children 18 and under must be accompanied by an adult; 12 and under are free.
-Dogs on a leash are welcome!
+In normal times, visitors spend an evening enjoying live music, craft brews, wine, sangria, kettle popcorn and local food truck offerings in the special ambience of our beautiful village on select Fridays April to October.

 Holiday Children's Parade